-^{(4) &}quot;P" = Prime Rate and depicts floating rate loans that pay interest at the Prime Rate plus a specific percentage; "PIK" = paid-in-kind interest; subtotal represents weighted average interest rate.

-(5) P&I = principal and interest.
+- (4) "P" = prime rate and depicts floating rate loans that pay interest at the prime rate plus a specific percentage; "PIK" = paid-in-kind interest; subtotal represents weighted average interest rate. - (5) P&I = principal and interest.
 I/O = interest only.
-P&I loans may include interest only periods for a portion of the loan term.

-- (6) Estimated YTM includes a variety of fees and features that affect the total yield, which may include, but is not limited to, OID, exit fees, prepayment fees, unused fees and contingent features.
-OID is recognized as a discount to the funded loan principal and is accreted to income over the term of the loan. - The estimated YTM calculations require management to make estimates and assumptions, including, but not limited to, the timing and amounts of loan draws on delayed draw loans, the timing and collectability of exit fees, the probability and timing of prepayments and the probability of contingent features occurring.
+P&I loans may include interest only periods for a portion of the loan term. - (6) Estimated YTM, calculated on a weighted average principal basis, includes a variety of fees and features that affect the total yield, which may include, but is not limited to, OID, exit fees, prepayment fees, unused fees and contingent features.
+OID is recognized as a discount to the funded loan principal and is accreted to income over the term of the loan.
+The estimated YTM calculations require management to make estimates and assumptions, including, but not limited to, the timing and amounts of loan draws on delayed draw loans, the timing and collectability of exit fees, the probability and timing of prepayments and the probability of contingent features occurring.
 For example, certain credit agreements contain provisions pursuant to which certain PIK interest rates and fees earned by us under such credit agreements will decrease upon the satisfaction of certain specified criteria which we believe may improve the risk profile of the applicable borrower.
 To be conservative, we have not assumed any prepayment penalties or early payoffs in our estimated YTM calculation.
 Estimated YTM is based on current management estimates and assumptions, which may change.
-Actual results could differ from those estimates and assumptions. - (7) This Loan is subject to Prime Rate floor. - (8) This Loan is subject to an interest rate cap. - (9) The aggregate loan commitment to Loan #4 includes a \$10.9 million initial commitment which has a base interest rate of 15.00% and a second commitment of \$2.0 million which has an interest rate of 39%.
-The statistics presented reflect the weighted average of the terms under all advances for the total aggregate loan commitment. - (10) Subject to adjustment not below 2% if borrower receives at least two consecutive quarters of positive cash flow after the closing date. - (11) The aggregate loan commitment to Loan #3 includes a \$15.9 million initial commitment which has a base interest rate of 13.625%, 2.75% PIK and a second commitment of \$4.2 million which has an interest rate of 15.00%, 2.00% PIK.
-The statistics presented reflect the weighted average of the terms under all advances for the total aggregate loan commitment.
+Actual results could differ from those estimates and assumptions. - (7) This Loan is subject to a prime rate floor of 3.25% - (8) This Loan is subject to a prime rate floor of 4.00% - (9) This Loan is subject to a prime rate floor of 4.75% - (10) This Loan is subject to a prime rate floor of 5.50% - (11) This Loan is subject to a prime rate floor of 6.25% - (12) This Loan is subject to a prime rate floor of 7.00% - (13) This Loan is subject to a prime rate floor of 7.50% - (14) This Loan is subject to a prime rate floor of 8.00% - (15) This Loan is subject to a prime rate floor of 8.25% - (16) This Loan is subject to a prime rate floor of 8.50% - (17) This Loan is subject to a prime rate cap of 5.85% - (18) The aggregate loan commitment to Loan #3 includes a \$15.9 million initial commitment which has a base interest rate of 13.625%, 2.75% PIK and a second commitment of \$4.2 million which has an interest rate of 15.00%, 2.00% PIK.
+The statistics presented reflect the weighted average of the terms under all advances for the total aggregate loan commitment. - (19) As of December 1, 2023, this loan was placed on non-accrual status.
+In March 2024, we entered into an amendment to Loan #6, which extended the maturity date to April 15, 2024.
+In connection with this amendment, Loan #6 was restored to accrual status (Note 14). - (20) As of May 1, 2023, Loan #9 was placed on non-accrual status and continues to be on non-accrual as of December 31, 2023.
+Loan #9 is included on the consolidated balance sheet as a loan held for investment related party (Note 7).

-The following tables summarize our loans held for investment as of December 31, 2022 and 2021:
+The following tables summarize our loans held for investment as of December 31, 2023 and 2022: